Growth Metrics

 International Business Machines has reported Non-Current Assets over the past 18 years, most recently at $124.3 billion for Q1 2026.

-• Non-Current Assets was $124.3 billion for Q1 2026 at International Business Machines, up from $114.9 billion in the prior quarter.
+• Non-Current Assets for Q1 2026 was $124.3 billion at International Business Machines, up from $114.9 billion in the prior quarter.

 • Over five years, Non-Current Assets peaked at $124.3 billion in Q1 2026 and troughed at -$13.4 billion in Q4 2022.

-• Biggest five-year swings in Non-Current Assets: fell 15.23% in 2022 and later soared 865.91% in 2023.
+• Biggest five-year swings in Non-Current Assets: decreased 15.23% in 2022 and later surged 865.91% in 2023.

-• Tracing IBM's Non-Current Assets over 5 years: stood at -$13.4 billion in 2022, then soared by 865.91% to $102.3 billion in 2023, then rose by 0.35% to $102.7 billion in 2024, then rose by 11.92% to $114.9 billion in 2025, then increased by 8.16% to $124.3 billion in 2026.
+• Year by year, Non-Current Assets stood at -$13.4 billion in 2022, then surged by 865.91% to $102.3 billion in 2023, then increased by 0.35% to $102.7 billion in 2024, then increased by 11.92% to $114.9 billion in 2025, then grew by 8.16% to $124.3 billion in 2026.